FrontRunner: Future projects

 Future extensions are envisioned that would eventually encompass over 110 mi along the Wasatch Front, providing service as far north as Brigham City and as far south as Payson.
 In September 2023, UTA revealed their drafted plans for Frontrunners future expansions and enhancements.
 Ranging from phases 1 to 6.

 FrontRunner 2X

-Phase 1 is known as FrontRunner 2X; which consists of double tracking at strategic locations to increase maximum frequency from thirty minutes to fifteen.
+Phase 1 is known as FrontRunner 2X; which started initially as double tracking at strategic locations to increase maximum frequency from thirty minutes to fifteen.
 In 2021, Utah passed legislation to fund a project to double track FrontRunner at strategic locations.
-In May 2023, UTA officials said construction on the next phase of double tracking would begin in 2026 and be completed by 2030.
-The Utah Department of Transportation (UDOT) has their own plans to add an infill station at The Point just south of Draper around this construction period.
-In 2024, FrontRunner 2X began to include in the project cost of both the expected amount for the initial double tracking, and the extra double tracking required to construct an infill station at The Point.
-With the current project estimates at $1.439 Billion.
+Later, the Utah Department of Transportation (UDOT) made their own plans to add an infill station at Bluffdale just south of Draper around this construction period.
+Initially separate projects, in 2024, FrontRunner 2X began to include in the project cost of both the expected amount for the initial double tracking, and the extra double tracking required to construct an infill station at The Point.
+FrontRunner 2X has also expanded to include track realignment at Warm Springs Yard and a new maintenance facility at Beck Yard.
+FrontRunner 2X will also include the acquisition of at least 10 Stadler FLIRT trainsets.
+FrontRunner 2X is awaiting for approval from a federal grant to start construction, but is planned to proceed with construction in 2027 with a 2030 completion at a cost of $3.2 Billion.